Grades 6-8: Advancing Towards Becoming Independent

 As your student matures, they begin to take ownership of their education and development.
 Your time is spent:

 In the middle school stage, students begin to fine tune their language, math and critical thinking skills.
 They are now taking a deeper dive into science, history and social studies.
-They will be spending 50-70% of their time on interactive online coursework at this point.
+They will be spending their time in interactive online classes and coursework at this point.
 Their elective choices broaden to allow the student to focus on new subjects.
 They can also explore their individuality through online and offline social groups and clubs.

 Our Teachers Role in Middle School